IdhamTryCode/analytics-engine/ibis-server/README.md

 ```

 ### Start with Jupyter Notebook
-Launch a Jupyter notebook server with Wren engine dependencies using Docker:
+Launch a Jupyter notebook server with Analytics engine dependencies using Docker:
 ```
 docker run --rm -p 8888:8888 ghcr.io/canner/analytics-engine-ibis:latest jupyter
 ```
-Explore the demo notebooks to learn how to use the Wren session context:
+Explore the demo notebooks to learn how to use the Analytics session context:
 ```
 http://localhost:8888/lab/doc/tree/notebooks/demo.ipynb
 ```